a5482pick/PHP-Parametric-Oscillation/README.md

 --------------------

 (Two arrays to store the data points have been added.
 Remove the 5 storage lines to speed the calculation up a bit if you won't be using them.)

+EDIT: Animation is apparently currently no longer smooth on Chrome on at least some systems. &nbsp; This is rectified by reducing the window size. &nbsp; Firefox seems OK still.